Yvette-Ibarra/regression-project/README.md

     * Save a copy env.py file containing Codeup: hostname, username and password
     * Save file in cloned repository
 3.Run notebook

+# Takeaways and Conclusions
+* Homes with an optional feature such as deck, pools, garage, fireplace have more value.
+* Home with more bedrooms and bathrooms tend to have more value on average.
+* County location make a difference in home value.
+* Home age has a relationship with home value.

 # Recommendations
+Standardize methods of data collection to increase data accuracy; this will likely improve models ability to predict future home values.